047: Art for Amateurs

 Who is a good fit?

-Anyone who is willing to draw for 1-2 min per day, for one week.
+Anyone who is willing to draw for 1-2 min per day.

 Anyone who sees value in experimentation and play.

-In general, I hope to lower barriers and give more people permission to try new things (provide creative "kindling").
+I hope to lower barriers and give people permission to try new things (provide creative "kindling").

 ✍